- Academic Affairs

 - University Counsel

-Clement Adebamowo (UMB, School of Medicine) and Kathleen Stewart (UMCP, College of Behavioral and Social Sciences)
+Kelly Doran (UMB, School of Nursing) and Julia Felton (UMCP, College of Behavioral Social Sciences)